instantOS/instantos.github.io/youtube/notify.md

 ## Deleting notifications

-Notifications can either be deleted individually by selecting them and choosing the delete option or by pressing shift + left/right arrow ley in the notification center where you can delete notifications that contain a certain keyword, come from a specific application or you van just clear all of them.
+Notifications can either be deleted individually by selecting them and choosing the delete option or by pressing shift + left/right arrow key in the notification center where you can delete notifications that contain a certain keyword, come from a specific application or you van just clear all of them.